IliasDeros/virtual-chips/README.md

 yarn test --watch Chip.test
 ```

+### Mocking

+For unit tests, firebase is mocked with an in-memory realtime database.
+See `jest-mock-firebase.js`

 ### Set Up

 To enable `jest` in a parcel project, we need to do the following: